Miccighel/Readersourcing-2.0-RS_Server/docs/migration/rails-8-spike.md

 - Linux ARM and x86-64 are explicit Bundler lockfile platforms.
 - PostgreSQL is available only on the internal Compose network, avoiding a conflict with an existing database on host port 5432.
-- The database service uses the RFC-valid hostname `database`.
+- The database service uses the hostname `database`, which conforms to the relevant RFC requirements.
-- The entrypoint uses `db:create` followed by `db:migrate`; sample-data
-  seeding remains an explicit, optional action.
+- The entrypoint uses `db:create` followed by `db:migrate`; sample data seeding remains an explicit, optional action.

 The stack and test suite can be reproduced with: